Estimated reading time: 4 minutes

 In action, the Bank Guarantee is relatively simple.
 If for example, Company A is a relatively small construction company that needs £1million worth of equipment.
 The seller may request a guarantee of payment in order to feel more secure in producing/ shipping the goods.
 The Bank Guarantee eliminates the risk of payment-failure and encourages trade on a mass scale.

 The Bank Guarantee enables companies to purchase goods from suppliers which, without it, could have denied the buyer due to the risk surrounding a transaction with no guarantee of payment.

-Bank Guarantee History and Defintion:
+Bank Guarantee History:

 Guarantee stems from the Spanish word ‘garante’, in the 17th Century, meaning a ‘person giving something as security’.

 A bank guarantee is a broad term and there are several types of bank guarantee that can help businesses.

 As an example, a small client is dealing with a multinational company on a project.
 They might require some form of a promise to have the relevant financial backing to complete that project.
 A bank would conduct due diligence on the small company and would act as a ‘guarantor’ to the multinational company; ensuring that the small client will complete the project on certain terms.